Barbershop: The Next Cut: Plot

-Jalen visits his dad at the shop and asks him to cut his hair for him.
+Jalen visits his dad at the shop asking him to cut his hair.
 Calvin obliges and cuts off his dreads.
-The two reaffirm their love for each other, and then Calvin tells Jalen to sweep the floor.
-Calvin's closing words state that he still loves his city, and he never gave up on it, since it never gave up on him.
-He and Jalen join Jennifer, along with Rashad, Terri and the kids.
+They reaffirm they love each other and Calvin tells him to sweep the floor.

+Calvin says that he still loves his city, and he never gave up on it, since it had never given up on him.
+Father and son join Jennifer, Rashad, Terri and the kids.

 During the closing credits, the shop gets an unexpected visit from President Obama (Reggie Brown).
 Eddie volunteers to give the man a haircut after earlier claiming to have cut his hair years ago.
-Visibly nervous, Eddie messes up and accidentally shaves a good part on the back of Obama's head.
+Visibly nervous, Eddie messes up and accidentally shaves a good part on the back of the President's head.